 Except if I reboot, I have to turn the wifi back on.
 Argh.
 Still working that out.

-Once I got the wifi to work, ssh’d to the wlan port so I could leave the wired port for bro to use exclusively.
+After I got the wifi to work, I ssh’d to the wlan port so I could leave the wired port for bro to use exclusively.

 Once I got Raspian configured to where I liked, I started looking at how to install Bro on the Pi3.
 There are a bunch of folks on the web who’ve done this before: